How to Find Your Life PurposeAUTHOR: Francisco Sáez

 Productivity is not about doing things for the sake of it.
-There are people that have a special interest in being more productive because of different reasons that are often linked to an internal, deeper commitment: being a better professional, having more time to enjoy with their family, living a less stressful life, etc.
+There’s people who have a special interest in being more productive because of different reasons often related to an internal, deeper commitment: being a better professional, helping others, having more time to enjoy with their family, living a less stressful life, etc.

-Many times we falter and temporarily abandon our productive habits because we enter a phase in which the level of activity and demand surpasses us and makes us lose control.
-We all do it from time to time, but those who have a clear idea about what that deeper thing is that directs their lives, are able to regain control quickly and easily.
-Others blame the methodology or tool they are using, console themselves with a “this is not for me” attitude or, simply throw in the towel.
+Many times we wave and temporarily abandon our productive habits because we enter a phase in which the level of activity and demand surpasses us and makes us lose control.
+We all do it from time to time, but those who have a clearer idea about what that deeper thing is that directs their lives, are able to regain control quickly and easily.
+Others blame the methodology or tool they are using, console themselves with a “this is not for me” attitude, or simply give up.

 Surely, the most important exercise you can do to give direction and meaning to your life is to find your purpose.
-Knowing what your purpose is allows you to be the director of your own life, give real priorities to the actions you are doing and say no to things that take you away from your goals.
+Knowing what your purpose is allows you to be the director of your own life, give real priorities to the actions you are doing and say no to things that keep you from your goals.
 It also allows you to focus on what is important and regain control after a crisis.
-It is, therefore, the statement that supports your productivity.
+It is, therefore, what supports your productivity.

 No wonder, then, that David Allen encourages the users of his GTD methodology to establish different levels of perspective, at different heights, starting with their life’s purpose.
 Constantly performing actions that are not aligned with our purpose produces an unpleasant feeling of emptiness.

-But how can you find your life purpose?
-It is not simple; it requires deep thinking and raising the right questions.
+How can you find your life purpose?
+It’s not simple; it requires deep thinking and raising the right questions.
 My friend and advisor José Miguel Bolivar tells me that the coaching sessions in which he tries to help his clients define their life’s purpose usually takes one to two hours, but the end result is always incredibly motivating for them.
-According to him, the purpose of life is a continuum, it does not begin and it will not never be completed, and it has to do with what you do and what you feel.
+According to him, the purpose of life is a continuum, it doesn’t begin and won’t ever be completed, and it has to do with what you do and what you feel.
 When working to identify your life purpose, work to write it out in a sentence or statement that responds to the questions: What?, How? and For what? or For whom?